tanner-johnson2718/MEME_OS_2/README.md

 target will be the x86 architecture and will target the qemu virtual env.
 This is sort of a "make it up" as you go, depth first search of OS dev.

-**Jan 1 2022** - Big refactor.
-Message passing scheduler made things way too complicated.
-Removing schduler, adding a kernel logger, and really really cleaning driver code, especially making sure that 1) error codes checked, 2) errors are logged, 3) all kernel public functions a driver exports is clean, well documentated, and always returns error codes.
-Will move on from there.

 # Design
 - Kernel will be composed of modules i.e. interrupt handler, serial driver, etc. (Maybe )